turingcompl33t/crafting-interpreters/notes/BytecodeVirtualMachine.md

 Do closures close over values or over variables?
 C++ is cool in the respect that it allows you to capture both by value and by reference, so it supports both forms of closure with a small syntactic modification.

 Essentially taking the implementation of closures from Lua interpreter.

+**Garbage Collection**

+Interesting design point: we add a boolean `isMarked` field to the `Object` header to denote its status during GC.
+This increases the minimum size for ALL objects.
+How can we minimize the overhead of this boolean?